quicwg/base-drafts/draft-ietf-quic-tls.md

 In particular, server implementations need to be able to read packets at the Handshake encryption level at the same time as the 0-RTT encryption level.
-A client could interleave ACK frames that are protected with Handshake keys with 0-RTT data and the server needs to process those acknowledgments in order to detect lost Handshake packets.
+A client could interleave ACK frames that are protected with Handshake keys with 0-RTT data, and the server needs to process those acknowledgments in order to detect lost Handshake packets.

 QUIC also needs access to keys that might not ordinarily be available to a TLS